Joy-less/RemSend/README.md

 </ItemGroup>
 ```

-2. Add the Rem Send addon to your project.
+2. Add the Rem Send addon to your project and build the project.

-3. Create a node and attach the `RemSend.cs` script.
+3. Create a `RemSend` node (or create a node and attach the `RemSend.cs` script).